drdoctr/doctr/README.rst

-Doctr helps deploy things to GitHub pages from Travis CI by managing the otherwise complicated tasks of generating, encrypting, managing SSH deploy keys, and syncing files across branches.
+Doctr helps deploy things to GitHub pages from Travis CI by managing the otherwise complicated tasks of generating, encrypting, managing SSH deploy keys, and syncing files to the ``gh-pages`` branch.
 Doctr was originally designed for documentation, but it can be used to deploy any kind of website to GitHub pages that can be built on Travis CI.
 For example, you can use doctr to deploy a `blog
 <http://www.asmeurer.com/blog/posts/automatically-deploying-this-blog-to-github-pages-with-travis-ci/>`_
 or website that uses a `static site generator <https://www.staticgen.com/>`_.